Mental illness and psychiatric disability

 The MHA 2014 also enshrines and gives effect to the fundamental principle that a person is presumed to have capacity to give informed consent to treatment, and can make their own decisions (s 70(2)).
 Only where there is evidence the person does not have capacity to consent, should this presumption be displaced.
 The presumption of capacity and definitions of capacity, informed consent and other capacity principles are outlined below.

-For more information about the MHA 2014, see the Department of Health’s Mental Health Act 2014 Handbook (at www.health.vic.gov.au/mentalhealth).
+For more information about the new MHA 2014, see the handbook from the Victorian Government Department of Health and Human Service (DHHS), Mental Health Act 2014 Handbook (at www.health.vic.gov.au/mentalhealth).